maurynickelson/windows-11-stig-remediation-labs/WN11-CC-000110/README.md

   -Value 1
 ```

-Setting the value to **1** enforces the policy and disables HTTP printing.
+Setting the value to `1` disables HTTP printing and aligns the system with STIG policy.

-This change aligns the system with STIG hardening requirements.
+This change reduces unnecessary network exposure tied to the Print Spooler service.

 ---

 # Phase 4 — Post-Remediation Validation

-To confirm successful remediation:
+Validation performed using:

 ```powershell
 Get-ItemProperty `